sydney-birch/Nematostella_Mesocosm_virome/virome_scripts/Readme.md

 # Overview of nematostella mesocosom transcriptome pipline

 ## Prep work:
 A) Transfer over all data and adjust names by running the change_raw_fq_file_names.py with name_change.txt --> has the conversion of names from admera (we sequenced 8 samples at UNCC intially - all other samples were sent to admera for sequencing)

+The admera fastq name Format: 21081FL-06-02-11_S27_L002_R1_001.fastq.gz Changed to: NH_T14-SC_B3_S27_L002_R1_001.fastq.gz

 `./0_change_raw_fq_file_names.py -a 0_name_change.txt -b Fastq-021324-XP-fcB-22HGNTLT3-L001-I8I8`